 DJ speakers are designed for the performing DJ.
 These DJs will play gigs like parties or wedding receptions and need to be prepared to rock that party with speakers that are loud enough for the job.
+They have a set goal in mind much like the best DJ headphones are designed for the working professional.
 These DJ Speakers (or PA Speakers) don’t really have a place in a typical home studio setup.
 In most cases, they are overkill and will actually hinder your experience on the decks at home.

 Your Studio Space

 There is another thing that you need to consider when selecting the best studio monitors.
 Everyone will have a different space they will be working with when setting up their studio.

 If you only have a very small space to work with there are some compact studio monitors that will be ideal both in size and output.
 In the speaker space bigger usually equals louder and better.
 There are however some small studio monitors that still pack quite the punch despite their small size.
 If your studio space is large it’s better to get larger studio monitors to help fill the room with sound from the outset.
 This will prevent you from having to upgrade to a bigger set down the track.

 Also, keep in mind if you will need portable studio monitors.
 The bigger the monitors the harder it will be to move them between locations.